This add-on lets you display facets alongside supported WordPress blocks, in classic and block themes.

 1. Create a new (temporary) page.

 2. Add a Query Loop block to the page with the Block Inserter, enable FacetWP with the “Enable FacetWP” setting.
-Make sure to enable the “Inherit from Query” setting, because the search template is an archive, and we need the Query Loop block to use the native archive query.
+Make sure to enable the Query Type “Default” (or “Inherit query from template”) setting, because the search template is an archive, and we need the Query Loop block to use the native archive query.

 3. Enable Code Editor view in the WordPress block editor.